supahgreg/tt-rss-web-static/docs/wiki/ContentFilters.md

 Filter matching is performed during feed processing.

+!!! notice

     Some actions may be applied only when the article is initially imported from the feed.
 Other actions may be applied every time article is seen in the originating feed.
 It is suggested to only rely on filters applying to articles imported after the filter had been created - they will not retroactively apply to your article database.

 Several actions are available:

+!!! warning

+    Filters may not apply actions conditionally based on previous filters.
+All actions for an article are applied together, once.
+    See  [this thread](https://community.tt-rss.org/t/filter-on-labels/4195/2) for a detailed explanation.

 1. ``Delete article`` - do not import article from the feed, does not actually delete anything from the database